Prabal1017/FAQs/README.md

 ---

-Feel free to explore, use, and modify this app for your own projects.
-Happy coding!
+Feel free to explore, use this app for your own projects.